 - Reckitt Benckiser Pharmaceuticals Inc. et al. v.
 Dr. Reddy’s Laboratories, S.A. et al., No. 14-1451-RGA (D. Del.).
 Represented Dr. Reddy’s in Hatch-Waxman suit regarding Dr. Reddy’s proposed generic versions of SUBOXONE® (buprenorphine/naloxone) sublingual films, resulting in trial judgment of non-infringement of all asserted claims.
 Directed a witness at trial and had substantial involvement in development and presentation of noninfringement defenses before and at trial.
 Asserted patents included formulation and process claims.

 - Tris Pharma, Inc. v.
-Actavis Laboratories FL, Inc., No. 1:14-cv-01309-GMS (D. Del.).
+Actavis Laboratories FL, Inc., C.A.
+No. 14-1309-GMS (D. Del.).
 Represented Actavis in Hatch-Waxman suit regarding Actavis’s proposed generic version of QUILLIVANT® (methylphenidate), resulting in trial judgment of invalidity of all asserted claims.
 Asserted patents included pharmacokinetic and formulation claims.

 - Veracode, Inc. et al v.
 Appthority, Inc., No. 12-10487-DPW (D. Mass.).
 Represented patent owner in infringement suit against a competitor asserting patents relating to analysis and review of source code, resulting in jury verdict and post-trial judgment as a matter of law of willful infringement and entry of a permanent injunction.